EurekaCommunity/ViewRow/README.md

 ## Introduction

 ViewRow is a [Eureka](https://github.com/xmartlabs/Eureka) row that allows you to display any UIView (or UIView sunclass) within a Eureka row.
 Views can be created in code or loaded from nib files.
+ViewRow handles all interactions with Eureka allowing you to focus on developing your UIView subclass or Nib file.

 ![Demo](Screenshots/ViewRow.gif)